 The harm to these patients caused by these deficiencies in psychiatric care takes many forms.
 Among them, inadequate, ineffective, and counterproductive treatment, excessively long hospitalizations which compound psychiatric distress and an overall lower quality of life.
 The Department of State Hospitals has failed miserably to provide a credible treatment program for this population.

 Equally egregious is the fact that on a daily basis there are serious incidents at CSH which are driven by the underlying sense of hopelessness and frustration a majority of the men feel.
 Patients and staff screaming at each other, patients stealing from each other - turning on each other with their frustrations.
 Staff regularly activate wireless personal alarms eliciting at least 30 other staff to run to a crisis in progress, risking their safety by tripping and falling.

 What is profoundly outrageous is the complete lack of resources or treatment being deployed toward the anger and hostility patients are directing toward each other.
 Staff immediately disperse the moment incidents deescalate and leave the patients to their own devices.
 Other than a cursory appearance before a Treatment Team meeting the next day, there is almost never any effort at conflict resolution or mediation of conflict between patients.

-Many staff and patient peer-leadership within the hospital are calling on the Governor, as well as Senator Anthony Canella and Assemblyman Joaquin Arambula, to declare that the hospital is in a "State of Emergency," and send in a crisis management team without delay.
+Many staff and patient peer-leadership within the hospital are calling on the Governor and the State Legislature to declare that the hospital is in a "State of Emergency," and send in a crisis management team without delay.

 Staff who carry out daily abuse or neglect toward patients have been influenced by policy directives and many other mechanisms we will never fully understand.
 Perhaps after scholars do a study, future generations will look back on CSH in the same way we look back on segregation or slavery.